z-x-yang/z-x-yang.github.io/_pages/about.md

 ---
 About Me
 =======
-  I'm currently a postdoctoral researcher in CCAI, college of computer science, at Zhejiang University.
-My current research interest is computer vision, including multi-modal learning, vision generation, 3D vision, object-centric understanding, etc.
+  I am presently a postdoctoral researcher at Harvard University.
+My research interests include artificial intelligence, with a focus on multi-modal learning, generative models, 3D vision, and their applications in biomedical fields.

 <br />